-Continuing to live your normal, pre-affair life ensures you don’t rushing into an ill-advised relationship and saves you from looking like a Stage 6 Professional Clinger.
+Continuing to live your normal, pre-affair life ensures you don’t rush into an ill-advised relationship and saves you from looking like a Stage 6 Professional Clinger.

 DON’T Forecast (or Worry) About the Future.

 Dating is about getting to know yourself just as much as the other person.
-Focus this time on learning how compatible you are with one another, what you both value, how you see the world and what are your future goals… also, it wouldn’t hurt to discover if there’s a happy overlap of dreams and desires between you and him.
+Focus this time on learning how compatible you are with one another, what you both value, how you see the world and what are your future goals… Also, it wouldn’t hurt to discover if there’s a happy overlap of dreams and desires between you and your partner.

-Stay away from talking about “us” or “we” (as in the future tense)… it adds unnecessary pressure and can possibly scare him away.
+Stay away from talking about “us” or “we” (as in the future tense)… It adds unnecessary pressure and can possibly scare your partner away.